jacksonzou123/runandgun/README.md

 May 22
 - Derek: smoothed out player movements so that it's not so choppy.
 Started work on enemy shooting ai.

+May 23
+- Derek: Added hitboxes as well as aimed shooting for AI